 CRAG – CHIONO REISOVA ART GALLERY

 A major feature of Art Projects is ‘Dialogues’; five collaborations between galleries intended to encourage new forms of presentation and foster relationships on a global scale.

-Now in its fourth year, the 2017 edition has been curated by Miguel Amado, Senior Curator at Middlesbrough Institute of Modern Art, UK.
+Now in its fourth year, the 2017 edition was curated by Miguel Amado, Senior Curator at Middlesbrough Institute of Modern Art, UK.

 The featured artists address the issues of our times, looking at history, race and collectivity alongside explorations of imaginaries, representation and subjectivity.

 The radical development fostered by net art was the possibility that artists who had never met to nonetheless be inspired by, use and remix each other’s work.
-Hosted in the Art Projects Screening Room, ‘Stranger Collaborations’ is an exhibition featuring artworks that in some way wouldn’t have been possible without the collaborations formed via the internet, showing how strangers can, sometimes even unknowingly, create an artistic partnership online.
+Hosted in the Art Projects Screening Room and curated by Pryle Behrman ‘Stranger Collaborations’ featured an exhibition of artworks that in some way wouldn’t have been possible without the collaborations formed via the internet, showing how strangers can, sometimes even unknowingly, create an artistic partnership online.